PhD Program

 Language Requirement

-PhD students are typically required to demonstrate proficiency in a language other than English.
+PhD students are required to demonstrate proficiency in a language other than English.
 This may be a language necessary for understanding international scholarship and literature in their field or a language that is necessary for the student to successfully undertake fieldwork or other aspects of their research.

 This requirement can be satisfied in one or more of the following ways, as determined by the PhD advisory committee: